sagan/simplegoproxy/README.md

 ```

 The `_sgp_scope` parameter can be set multiple times.
 The sign can be used to access any target URL which matches with at least one provided scope.

+### Referer restrictions

+If any `_sgp_referer` parameter is provided.
+Simplegoproxy will validate the `Referer` header of the request to the entrypoint url and only allow theses requests which referer match with at lease one provided `_sgp_referer` value.

+The format of `_sgp_referer` should be a Chrome extension style match pattern (same as `_sgp_scope`).
+Additionaly, an empty value matches with the "Direct" request, in which case no `Referer` header is present.

+Referer restrictions works even if request signing is not enabled.